taypexx/chart_manager/README.md

 Navigate to the program and select .exe file(*for example Audacity.exe*)

 You can also edit BMS maps of your chart.
 Click "Edit BMS" and choose a map to edit.
-Just like for the offset, you will need to select a program for editing BMS maps.
+Just like for the offset you will need to select a program for editing BMS maps.
 Most of us use MDBMSC, so just select it.

-Additionally you can open info.json file and edit it.
+Additionally you can open [info.json](https://github.com/taypexx/chart_manager/blob/main/template/info.json) file and edit it.

 ![image](https://github.com/taypexx/chart_manager/assets/102821080/022aa9c6-eef4-4567-912a-40f1b8ffc805)

 ### Help

-If you need some help with charting, then you can find some docs in the Help tab.
+If you need some help with charting, then you can find some [docs](https://github.com/taypexx/chart_manager/tree/main/assets) in the Help tab.

 ![image](https://github.com/taypexx/chart_manager/assets/102821080/e8f8a4f9-0f48-4c03-8cea-b78eb32839d7)